Posts Tagged ‘Movies’

 Dammit, I swooned the minute he started playing that piano!
 And Dave Matthews joined in… that was a mesmerising moment.
 So beautiful!

 The medical case blew me away, and it raised such a tough question- is it worth having a gift, if you can’t have a life?
 People love you if you’re unusual, if you’re gifted… it’s human nature, we are drawn to any manifestation of higher powers, we just can’t help it.
 The more gifted someone is, the more we are drawn to them, like helpless little nails to a gigantic magnet.
 I know I work like that.
-It’s pathetic and despicable, but I can’t help it.
-Read the rest of this entry »
+It’s pathetic and despicable, but I can’t help it. read more »

 Yay, Marty :)